mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 [Next](1979-06-11-Fukanzazengi-Talk-3#0)

 ---
-# Fukanzazengi: Dogen's Universal Recommendation for Zazen – Talk 2
+# Fukanzazengi – Talk 2
 ## June 10, 1979 Dharma Talk by Dainin Katagiri Roshi
 ### Transcribed by Kikan Michael Howard
 #### Katagiri Roshi reviews the six-component system for understanding zazen that he introduced in the previous talk.
 He further discusses the relationship between regulation of body and mind, samadhi (one-pointedness), egolessness, “no design on having a reward”, and shikantaza (just sitting).
 The distinction between “religious zazen” and philosophical or psychological zazen is explored.
 There is an extended question and answer period.